bossajie/CRUD-Django-React.js/README.md

 # CRUD-Django-React.js
 Basic C-reate R-etrieve U-pdate D-elete app using Django as backend and React.js as frontent
 ## Getting Started
-Check the `package.json` file to check some versions of dependencies.
 We are using
 ```
 Please use npm version that is >= 3.0.0 and < 5.0.0